carpentries/instructor-training/episodes/20-carpentries.md

 *   it covers the core topics,
 *   at least one instructor is certified,
-*   you run our standardized pre- and post-workshop assessments and provide us with the results, and
+*   you run our standardized pre- and post-workshop assessments and ensure everyone participates, and
 *   you send us summary information about attendees (at a minimum, the number of people who attended).

 ### What's Core?